There's plenty to see and do at the estuary.

 Native.
 Not threatened.

-Males are larger than females and are polygamous, mating with numerous female, Pups are born nine months after mating.
+Males are larger than females and are polygamous, mating with numerous females, Pups are born nine months after mating.